 The proposal says the building would be 86 feet tall, but from the street level it will equal more like 92 feet.

-Neighbors like Dean Falk are putting up signs that say 'No Tall Condos' as he and dozens of others plan to protest the plans Friday night.
+Neighbors like Dean Falk are putting up signs that say 'No Tall Condos' as he and dozens of others protested the building.

 Their hope is to persuade the Community Development Board in Clearwater to say no too.

-Sensible to Falk means not having a high rise, that he says will "stick out like a sore thumb" as most of the homes in the area are single story homes.
+Sensible to Falk means not having a high rise that he says will "stick out like a sore thumb."
+Most of the homes in the area are single story homes.